njlane314/rarexsec-ntuples/README.md

     output.root
 ```

-The training pool command records the event identifiers, weights, truth-channel
+The training pool command records the event identifiers, the unified
-labels, and CNN-friendly image tensors while retaining the same snapshot layout
+`event_weight` branch, truth-channel labels, and CNN-friendly image tensors
-as the main runner.
+while retaining the same snapshot layout as the main runner.

 ## Snapshot layout